mjordan/islandora_workbench_docs/docs/field_types.md

 In addition to content files like images, the input data used by Workbench is a CSV file.
 This CSV file contains the metadata that is to be added to new or existing nodes, and some additional reserved columns specific to Workbench.
+Field values are either strings (for string or text fields), integers (for `field_weight`, for example), `1` or `0` for binary fields, Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), or structured strings (for typed relation and geolocation fields).

+!!! note
     As is standard with CSV data, field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character (e.g., a comma).
-Field values are either strings (for string or text fields), integers (for `field_weight`, for example), `1` or `0` for binary fields, Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), or structured strings (for typed relation and geolocation fields).
+Spreadsheet applications such as Google Sheets and LibreOffice Calc will create valid CSV.
+!!! note
+    Also note that you can have Islandora Workbench [generate](/csv_file_templates/) a template CSV file for you.

-Single-valued and multi-valued fields of the following types can be added:
+The following types of fields can be used in your input CSV file:

 * base fields
 * text (plain, plain long, etc.) fields